OUR MISSION

 Help have a law created in Iowa requiring schools to supply free pads and tampons in female and gender neutral bathrooms

-Start programs such as this one in other states and schools
+Start programs such as this one in other schools

-23% of U.S. students struggle to afford period products.
+24% of teens in the U.S. struggle to afford period products.

-Other students might forget to bring their own, and not have a quarter to buy them from a dispenser- and most students don't carry around change.
-So, they might ask a (potentially male) teacher for a pad- a teacher that has to buy these products themselves, with their own money.
-Or, they may ask a teacher for a pass to the nurse, the only school funded way to get free pads.
+Other students might forget to bring their own products, and not have a quarter to buy them from a dispenser- and most students don't carry around change.
+Or the bathroom may not have a dispenser.
+So, they may have to ask a (potentially male) teacher for a pad- a teacher that has to buy these products themselves, with their own money.
+Or, they may ask a teacher for a pass to the nurse, the only school funded way to get menstrual hygiene products.

 Then, while still in need of a menstrual product, the student walks across the school to the nurse then all the way back before getting to a bathroom to use the product they took- all the while, the student may be bleeding through.